Rainforest Shmainforest: Plot

 Miss Stevens (voiced by Jennifer Aniston), the leader of the "Getting Gay With Kids" environmentalist choir tour, visits South Park Elementary, trying to recruit more kids to the group.
 The boys get themselves into trouble after calling the choir names and belittling their cause.
 They are sent to Mr. Mackey's office, so as punishment, the boys will join the choir, since he happens to be on the board of directors.
 Kenny is the only one who is happy about it, since he has developed a crush on a girl in the choir named Kelly.

 The choir goes to San José, Costa Rica, to tour, where Miss Stevens tells Cartman that she plans on changing his views on third-world countries.
-Upon arriving, Cartman immediately starts to make trouble, including yelling at Costa Ricans, directing everyone's attention to prostitutes and commenting that San José "smells like ass."
+Upon arriving, Cartman immediately starts to make trouble, including yelling at Costa Ricans, directing everyone's attention to prostitutes, and commenting that San José "smells like ass."
 The children get to meet the Costa Rican President and do a preview dance routine for some citizens of San José (with a pre-recorded song for the kids to lip-sync to), but Miss Stevens is dismayed by Kyle's lack of coordination.
 Cartman offers the opinion that Kyle cannot dance because he is Jewish, and "Jewish people don't have any rhythm."
-Kyle angrily denies this as a stereotype, but Stan wonders if it is true, making Kyle fear that it is.
+Kyle angrily denies this as a stereotype, but Stan wonders if it is true, making Kyle fear this possibility.

 The children then take a tour to see the "wonders" of the rainforest.
 Cartman starts hitting the native animals there, irritating Miss Stevens.
 Eventually, their tour guide is killed, eaten, and excreted by a coral snake, all surprisingly in the space of less than a minute, leaving Miss Stevens and the children on their own in the jungle.
-Cartman angrily hits the snake on the head in response, which causes it to temporarily chase him.
+Cartman angrily hits the snake on the head in response, which causes it to temporarily chase him (likely to do the same thing to him as it'd done to their tour guide).
 They run into a group of guerrilla rebels and try to convince them to help them get back to San José, but the leader merely criticizes and insults them.
 When government troops arrive, the choir has to run away.
 After more time spent wandering lost, Cartman announces that he is leaving the "hippie" group.
 Only moments later, he finds a friendly crew of white construction workers tearing down trees and tells them all about the group getting lost, though not before asking for food.
 Meanwhile, Kelly takes Kenny to one side and admits her feelings for him, but tries to stop herself from going too far, which annoys Kenny, as she lives on the other side of the US and cannot manage a long-distance relationship.